jwreagor/k8s-bare-metal/README.md

 # k8s-bare-metal

-Guide for running Kubernetes on Triton using Packer and Terraform running on a Joyent Triton bare metal container and KVM instance.
+Guide for running Kubernetes on [Triton][triton] using Packer and Terraform running on a [Joyent Triton][triton] bare metal container and KVM instance.

-The initial goal of this guide is to build out the following instances akin to the Hard Way post but with extended Triton exclusive features.
+The initial goal of this guide is to build out the following instances akin to [the Hard Way post](https://www.joyent.com/blog/kubernetes-the-hard-way) but with extended Triton exclusive features.

 - 1x `bastion` node (jump box) for tunneling into our private network.
 - 1x `controller` infrastructure container running `kube-apiserver`,